UlrichTheSoftwareDev/Ulrich_The_Keeper/README.md

 ## About the project

-Ulrich The Keeper is a lightweight desktop password manager made with ElectronJs Framework.
+Ulrich The Keeper is a lightweight multi-users desktop password manager made with ElectronJs Framework.

 You can view, generate and input password.